TwoScoopGames/ScoopChain/README.md

 # BitCones
 ## from Two Scoop Games!

-Creamtographic currency coins for Two Scoop Games to give out at expos and in games.
+Creamtographic currency coins for Two Scoop Games to give out at as physical tokens(with associated ids) at events and as digital currency in games/online.
 Soon to be redeemable for special rewards such as game download codes, swag etc.

 ![bitcone series one](img/series-one.png)